Kingsmead School, Hoylake

 Kingsmead School was a co-educational private day school for boys and girls aged 2 to 16 and, from 2018 until its closure, offered a sixth form for students up to age 18.
 The school is located in Hoylake, on the Wirral Peninsula.
 The school was founded in 1904 by Arthur Watts, a Baptist minister and mathematician.
 In 1911 the school motto was selected, "Dominus Vitae Robur" – The Lord is the Strength of my Life.
 Kingsmead is a member of the Independent Association of Preparatory Schools (IAPS).

 It was closed in 2020.
+In 2023, the Kingsmead Trust announced that they were partnering with the Oasis Charitable Trust to reopen the school site under the name "Oasis Kingsmead", but the project was cancelled the following year.